flipacholas/Architecture-of-consoles/articles/dreamcast.md

 ## Graphics

-The GPU package is custom-made chip called **Holly** running at 100 MHz, it's designed by VideoLogic (now known as Imagination Technologies) and manufactured by NEC.
+The GPU package is a custom-made chip called **Holly** running at 100 MHz, it's designed by VideoLogic (now known as Imagination Technologies) and manufactured by NEC.
 Holly's 3D core happens to be Videologic's **PowerVR2** (also called 'PowerVR Series2' and 'CLX2').

 {{< float_group >}}